SitemapKlarity storyJoin usMedicationServiceAbout us

 How to take alprazolam for sleep disorders

 As an off-label use, there’s no official dosing guidance when taking alprazolam for sleep.
 In one study, the most commonly reported dose of alprazolam for sleep was 0.5 milligrams once a day before bedtime.
 In another, participants were given a 1.0-milligram dose for 7 nights.
-But, your health provider will provide specific dosing instructions for you.
+Your health provider will provide specific dosing instructions for you.

 Take alprazolam exactly as prescribed by your provider.
 Alprazolam can be taken with or without food, but if you find it upsets your stomach, take it with food.